 c.
 No marking or sculpting of the food that leads to identifying the cook/team.

 No identifying or distinguishing marks placed in or on the container by the contestants.
 (Containers may be marked by the ABBQA judging staff for purposes of maintaining the blind judging criteria.)
 Any entry not complying with the marks/items rule will be disqualified and be assigned a score of 1 by the Head Judge in ALL scoring categories.

-6. A minimum of seven, separate, identifiable food portions MUST be submitted.
+6. A minimum of six, separate, identifiable food portions MUST be submitted.
 In the case of pulled or chopped meat, there needs to be a sufficient amount for each judge to take a sample.
 (It is acceptable for a team to submit more than the minimum seven portions.)

 7. If a judge picks up a piece of meat and there are two or more pieces stuck together, they will not shake, pull, or cut the pieces apart.
 This will be brought to the attention of the Table Captain or Head Judge.
 If there is not enough product for each judge to receive a separate piece, judges who do not receive a piece will be instructed to score the entry on appearance only.

 1. Please remember… judging is very serious to the contestants!
 They have dedicated a lot of time and money to compete in this event.
 Judges owe them the best independent and impartial judging that can be provided based upon ABBQA cooking and judging guidelines.

 2. The ABBQA uses a double-blind judging system: the numbers on the entries are not the actual contestant numbers.
 Please do not remove any tape used for identifying the entries, and do not remove any entry containers from the judging area.